-The portfolio development process spans the total program length of the participant's active status in the Leadership Program and typically follows the steps outlined in Table 2 below.
+The portfolio development process spans the total program length of the participant's active status in the Leadership program and typically follows the steps outlined in the accompanying table (page 64).
 Deviations from this sequence can be petitioned in certain circumstances after consultation with the advisor and have to be submitted for approval of the faculty.
 In this case the participant has to show how all the steps of the portfolio process will be followed in an alternative, but meaningful way.

-Table 2: The Portfolio Development Process in the Leadership Program
+The Portfolio Development Process in the Leadership Program